Variances

 The Hearing

 The Zoning Administrator will conduct a public hearing, which anyone may attend.
 You or your representative should attend the hearing.
-The |Zoning Administrator will make a decision, taking into consideration the staff report and recommendation and the statements made by the applicant and the public.
-The variance, if approved, becomes effective (subject to any conditions of approval) ten business days after the Zoning Administrator's decision, if not appealed.
+The Zoning Administrator will make a decision, taking into consideration the staff report and recommendation and the statements made by the applicant and the public.
+The variance, if approved, becomes effective (subject to any conditions of approval) 14 calendar days after the Zoning Administrator's decision, if not appealed.
+A denial may also be appealed.
+See the Planning Appeals webpage.

 For More Information

-This brochure describes the procedure for obtaining a variance.
+The information above provides an overview of the procedure for obtaining a variance.
 For complete regulations on variance approvals, see the Santa Cruz County Code, Section 13.10.230.
 For residential site regulations, see Section 13.10.323.